bootcamp-f17/ipam-frontend-vue/docs/ipv4.md

 ## IPAM Application

 The requested items for our IPAM app will be listed and explained below.

+### Per-Site

 These should be viewable on a per-site basis:

 * Name: Name of the subnet.